+- IMS re-registration procedure;

 - IMS MT procedure.

 When the IMS MT is established, I-CSCF will retrieve the S-CSCF address in the terminating network from the HSS of the terminating UE.
 To ensure successful S-CSCF address retrieval in case of HSS/UDM failure, the S-CSCF address is stored in a new AS during the registration process.